 WHEN TO GO: Spring and Fall

 In my last post, Why I left my heart in San Francisco, California, I mentioned how the immigration officer was amazed to know about Port Orford.
-A sleepy coastal town in Oregon, which would have never been a part of my itinerary, if Mike Shubic had not told me about this hidden gem.
+A sleepy coastal town in Oregon, which would have never been a part of my itinerary, if Mike Shubic (the most road tripped man in the world) had not told me about this hidden gem.
 That’s why I always prefer local friends over guidebooks.

 The amazing thing about the West Coast is that it is still mostly wild, open, and astoundingly beautiful, where you can drive for miles and miles and have the scenery all to yourself.
 Driving from San Francisco to Port Orford nonstop takes approximately twelve hours but I bet nobody does that.
 This route is a feast for the senses, and frequent stops are practically mandatory.